 How will I be taught, and will there be any work outside the class?

-There will be group talks on issues concerning the whole class; otherwise teaching will be on an individual basis.
+There will be group discussions on issues concerning the whole class; but otherwise, teaching will be on an individual basis.
 There will be design projects set, for example, to sculpt a head, a naturalistic subject or an abstract theme.
-But you are also encouraged to bring sketchbooks with your own ideas for discussion with the tutor.
+But you are also encouraged to bring a sketchbook with your own ideas for discussion with the tutor.

 Are there any other costs?
 Is there anything I need to bring?

-Materials and Equipment With advice from the tutor, you may choose a piece of wood from our stock, the cost of which is included in the course fee.
+Materials and Equipment With your tutor’s advice, you may select a piece of wood from our stock - the cost of which is included in the course fee.
+City Lit provides tools, though you may wish to purchase rifflers (small files) for detailed work.
+If you want to buy your own woodcarving tools, your tutor will recommend trusted suppliers.

-Please bring a sketchbook, pencils and a pen to sketch and make notes.
-A camera is also useful to photograph your work.
+Please bring a sketchbook, pencils, and a pen for sketching and note-taking.
+A camera or smartphone is useful for photographing your work in progress.

-Health and Safety Personal Protective Equipment (PPE), such as facemasks for use when working with materials that may release airborne particles, will be provided and must be worn as required.
+Health and Safety Personal Protective Equipment (PPE) will be provided and must be worn where required.
+This includes items such as facemasks when working with materials that may release airborne particles.

 When I've finished, what course can I do next?